maximumachievers/maximumachievers.github.io/_posts/4-01-01-programming-consultations.md

 published: true
 ---

-Schools and Educational Institutions consistently need to showcase their students’ talents through holiday programs, special assemblies, and parental gatherings.
-MAES can assist your school or institute in demonstrating your school or institution's best.
+Schools and Educational Institutions regularly promote their students’ talents through holiday programs, special assemblies, and parental gatherings.
+MAES can assist your school or institute in showcasing your school or institution's best.